-- • Identify core stakeholders;
+- Identify core stakeholders.

-- • Articulate a vision and shared goals;
+- Identify a vision and shared goals.

-- • Assess and adapt stakeholder engagement as the project evolves.
+- Assess and adapt stakeholder engagement as the project evolves.

-Identify core stakeholders
+Identify core stakeholders.

-FQHC executive and clinical leaders: Executive-level staff offer perspectives on how to overcome FQHC-level fiscal and operational challenges in the transition to a VBP methodology.
-Clinical champions can be important ambassadors in outreach with their professional peers and can provide insight into how practice workflows may need to change to effectively implement the value-based APM.
+FQHC executive and clinical leaders: Executive-level staff can offer perspectives on how to overcome FQHC fiscal and operational challenges in the transition to a value-based APM.
+Clinical champions can be important ambassadors in outreach with their professional peers, and can also provide insight into how clinical practice and workflows may need to change to effectively implement the value-based APM.

-Articulate a vision and shared goals.
+Identify a vision and shared goals.

 Develop collaborative processes to help foster trust and transparency.